 Grand Chief Samuel Gargan: They had a working group established a year ago to discuss the land and access agreement.
-One April 15, spoke with Randy O. and said they had a budget to start discussing that again.
+One April 15, spoke with Randy said they had a budget to start discussing that again.
 Ria has more information on that and they are just waiting for the money.
-APG, there is no new developments but heard they are going to shut down the office in YK.
+APG - there is no new developments but heard they are going to shut down the office in Yellowknife.
 The funding will be cut off too and there is no programs transferred to APG.
-The JRP, 176 recommendation in December and the hearing April 12th.

 NEB had a hearing on April 12th, JRP is completed.
 NEB was April 15th.
-At least that I know that today is the day the Federal will respond.
+At least that I know that today is the day the federal government will respond.
 I asked Joe to stand by to see what the paper and position is and will give copies to the communities.
 There maybe a new arrangement for APG and has been considered.
 They are not going to make any announcement on the APG.
 We have a window.